nikyy2/N-N-Discord-Nuker/README.md

 ### N-N Nuker
 - Educational Purpose Only
 - 📣 BETA VERSION IS HERE
 - N-N (NoName Nuker) is a tool use discord libs to make bot that run client commands (Python)
+- Don't want to use obsfucate code? > Go in my discord server and vote for source release !
 - Enjoy !